ccodwg/Covid19CanadaArchive/README.md

 # Archive of COVID-19 Data from Canadian Government Sources

 This repository provides automated, daily backups of COVID-19 data from various Canadian government sources.
+Selected non-governmental sources are also included.

 **File name timestamps are given in ET (America/Toronto) in the following format: %Y%-m-%d_%H-%M.** The script is run nightly around 23:00 ET.